chrsw/kr2/README.md

 This code isn't designed to be completely correct in all cases, only meant to fulfill the spirit of the exercise.
 With few exceptions, safety and portability are not a consideration.
 That is, these code snippets are mainly for pedagogical purposes, not for production or expert reference.

+Do to subtle differences between environments over the years, some examples won't run from the text as-is.

 ### Future

 The plan is to eventually add more helpful comments and test code.